kubedb/docs/docs/guides/druid/reconfigure-tls/guide.md

   Normal   Successful                                                                       19s   KubeDB Ops-manager Operator  Successfully resumed Druid database: demo/druid-cluster for DruidOpsRequest: drops-update-issuer
 ```

-Now, Lets exec into a druid node and find out the ca subject to see if it matches the one we have provided.
+Now, let's exec into a druid node and find out the ca subject to see if it matches the one we have provided.

 ```bash
 $ kubectl exec -it druid-cluster-broker-0 -- bash